zriyansh/signoz.io/docs/operate/migration/upgrade-0.9.md

 ## First upgrade to 0.9

-Follow the plaform specific instructions to upgrade to 0.9 and above.
+Follow the platform specific instructions to upgrade to 0.9 and above.

 ## Steps to run migration script: